aumChauhan/MaterialUIKit/README.md

 ## Overview

 MaterialUIKit is a SwiftUI package offering a range of UI components inspired by Material Design.
-It includes components for dialogs and alerts, form controls, interactive elements, navigation structures, presentation and search.
-The package supports flexible configuration options to tailor the appearance and behavior of these components, facilitating the creation of material-inspired interfaces in SwiftUI applications.
+It includes dialogs, form controls, navigation, and more, with flexible configuration options for customizing component appearance and behavior.

 ## Requirements